Processing. Please Wait.

 Why should a Delaware LLC have an operating agreement?

 A Delaware LLC should have an operating agreement because a company cannot act for itself.
-In order to operate, LLCs require real humans (and other entities) to carry out company operations.
+In order to operate, LLCs require real humans (and other entities) to conduct company operations.

 1. Your operating agreement proves you own your LLC.